-Architects can take advantage of the opportunity to fulfill professional development requirements in just two days at the Boston Architectural College's (BAC) annual CEU Weekend.
+Architects can take advantage of the opportunity to fulfill professional development requirements in just two days at the Boston Architectural College's annual CEU Weekend.

-Our 2018 program is scheduled for early June, and will provide the 12 CEUs required by August 31 for Massachusetts Architecture state license renewal.
+CEU Weekend usually takes place in June and will provide the 12 CEUs required by August 31 for Massachusetts Architecture state license renewal.
 BAC faculty and guest speakers will address critical topics that affect the work of today's architects.
 Typically, all sessions qualify as Health, Safety, and Welfare (HSW) credit.